Arnold-n/P1P2MQTT/README.md

 **How is the software licensed?**

-The software is licensed under GPL V2.0.
+The software is licensed under the CC BY-NC-ND 4.0 with exceptions, see [LICENSE.md](https://www.github.com/Arnold-n/P1P2Serial/LICENSE.md).
 Please comply with the license conditions.
 If you improve or add, I would be interested to hear from you.

 **Why did you build this?**